 IMPACT OF STATE MINIMUM WAGE||EVIDENCE OF IMPACT|

-- A 10% increase in the minimum wage boosted annual earnings by up to 8.3%
+- A 10% increase in the minimum wage led to a 3.5% increase in earnings for low-income families

 Has no adverse effects on employment